Since day one, we’ve mingled products by local artists and makers throughout the store. ~ Mark Burkett, co-owner

 As a locally-owned small business itself, Mongrel is proud to support local vendors who are making great stuff.
 Mongrel carries a variety of cards and gifts that are produced right here in Richmond.

 Slowdef is the one-man studio founded by artist and designer Mike Doherty.
 Slowdef's first offering came to Mongrel in the form of Richmond postcards.
 These cards aim to help tell Richmond's story in a new way.

 "Too often everything associated with Richmond is all linked back to the Civil War and all of the statues that go along with it.
-While it's importance in history in undeniable, I don't think that a postcard of Robert E. Lee's statue on Monument Avenue comes close to telling the story of what is going on in Richmond right now." ~ Mike Doherty / Founder of Slowdef
+While its importance in history is undeniable, I don't think that a postcard of Robert E. Lee's statue on Monument Avenue comes close to telling the story of what is going on in Richmond right now." ~ Mike Doherty / Founder of Slowdef

 Slowdef's latest line of notecards focuses on the individual streets that make up Richmond.
 While the signs themselves are rigid and rather uniform, the streets that they represent are anything but.
 The wide array of colors reflect the unique character of the streets and just how different each one is from the next.
 The cards make great personal stationery for anyone and are also popular gifts.